 All staff are responsible for considering whether any misbehaviour gives cause to suspect whether a pupil is suffering, or is likely to suffer, significant harm.
-If such suspicions exist, staff must follow the School's Safeguarding procedures.
+If such suspicions exist, including those relating to online safety, staff must follow the School's Safeguarding procedures as laid out in the School's Safeguarding Policy.
 The School will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
 At this point, the School will consider whether support systems are needed to be put in place and whether liaising with external agencies is necessary or appropriate.